chenxm1986/nicslu/README.md

 #### For academic research:

+From 2022.5.23, we provide 10-year long-term license key file.

 You can use NICSLU for free.
 Once the license is expired, please contact [Xiaoming Chen](mailto:chenxiaoming@ict.ac.cn) to get a new license or download a new version.
 Please cite one or more of our papers when you publish your research if you have used NICSLU in your research.

 ## Publications